JayantiSingh/JayantiSingh/README.md

 </br>
 <h4>
 I'm a web designer who is passionate about creating technology to elevate people, and building community.
 Some technologies I enjoy working with include CSS Animation, Interactive application desinging.
 Currently I’m studying Security Architecture and SIEM systems.
-I am working with Full Stack Quantum Computation, a community driven open source education resource website that aim to provide free resources to the universal quantum education community.
-My interest in Quantum Computing led me to launch Quantum Computing Knowledge Club, a community for students interested in Quantum Technology. </h4>
+My interest in Quantum Computing led me to launch <a href = "https://sites.google.com/view/rruquantumcomputingclub/home"> Quantum Computing Knowledge Club </a>, a community for students interested in Quantum Technology. </h4>
 <br>
 <h2> 👨🏻‍💻 About Me </h2>